-Place aces in their areas.
+- Place aces in their designated areas.
 You don’t need to place them under other cards in your tableau.
-If you have one, move it off to the side and place the 2 of a suit on it if it appears.

-Continue playing until one of you has built four piles of cards.
-A player who completes four foundation piles is the winner.
-But in cases where a game cannot be completed, the winner is the player who has played the most cards.
+- The game is won when a player completes four foundation piles.
+If the game cannot be completed, the winner is the player who has played the most cards.

 You can also play this game online via the downloadable double solitaire app or various online simulators.
 But, like all standard solitaire games, this also requires strategy.
 Some tips and hints to win this game include;